Year of entry 2024

 At every stage of the course, you’ll develop your research skills and think about the relationship between research and TESOL practice.
-You’ll demonstrate this awareness when you complete your critical study: an intensive, small-scale, research project related to your own interests in TESOL education.
+You’ll demonstrate this awareness when you complete your dissertation: an intensive, small-scale, research project related to your own interests in TESOL education.

-In March of the year after you successfully complete the programme, you’ll receive a MA TESOL degree from the University of Leeds at a graduation ceremony in Guangzhou, with the option of also attending the Leeds graduation in the UK.
+In March of the year after you successfully complete the course, you’ll receive a MA TESOL degree from the University of Leeds at a graduation ceremony in Guangzhou, with the option of also attending the Leeds graduation in the UK.

 Learning and teaching